Our approach to gender equality

 Our initial analysis shows that gender pay and bonus gaps are a reflection of our wider organisational structure.

-We have strong female representation throughout our internal workforce; although proportionally more men than women are directly assigned to our clients (74% male vs 26% female) women comprise 67% of our Acorn Group staff against 33% men, with 73% of our senior management team being female.
+We have strong female representation throughout our internal workforce (60% female v 40% male).
+Conversely, proportionally more men than women are directly assigned to our clients (70% male v 30% female).

 I confirm that the information and figures in our disclosure are accurate and have been calculated in accordance with gender pay gap reporting requirements as outlined in the legislation and accompanying guidance.